 Worldwide, online fashion sales are booming.
 Competition is tougher than ever, so how do you stay ahead and win over customers?
 Today we have a look at Google Shopping and the features that will help give you an edge.

-The fashion industry is expected to grow by up to 3.5 percent in 2017.
+The fashion industry is expected to grow by 8.7% by 2022.
 Some sectors in the industry will record even higher growth rates - the athletic wear, for example, is expected to grow by as much as 7.5 percent.
 That is positive news for fashion brands, but competition is fierce.

 We have a look at Google Shopping features such as customer match, shopping ads on image search, showcasing shopping ads and the currency conversion tool.
 Many of them are relatively new, launched by Google to enrich the shopping experience for consumers.
 They also give you new opportunities for increasing ROI.